1511pspsps/BigData_Project1/README.md

 This is the project 1 of the lesson Big Data and its Application.

 Attention: All the code is written in _Python3_.
-If you want to run the code, make sure that you have set the right path in the _Import Data_ part of each code.
+If you want to run the code, make sure that you have set the right path in the _Import Data_ part of each code, , is more likely to win the game.

 ## Brief Introduction
 LoL is one of the most popular online game currently around.
 It is a 5 vs. 5 competitive game.
 The target of the game is to destroy the base of the enemy.
 The team which grabs more resources, such as Dragon and Baron.